archie-judd/telescope-words.nvim/README.md

 ### Fuzzy matching

 Fuzzy matching is used to provide good results in the case of miss-spelt user queries.
-The character threshold at which fuzzy-searching kicks in can be set using the option `fzy_char_threshold`, as above.
+The character threshold at which fuzzy-searching kicks in can be set using the option `dictionary_search_threshold`, as above.
 For queries with fewer characters than this value, only exact matches are returned.

-If either the dictionary or thesaurus search functions are slow, raising the value of `fzy_char_threshold` will improve performance.
+If either the dictionary or thesaurus search functions are slow, raising the value of `dictionary_search_threshold` will improve performance.

 ### Pointer symbols